BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Discussion

-We also examine how these parameters in our sample evolve with respect to the distance from the cold-stream definition ($\Delta M_{\rm stream}$; Figure \ref{fig:distance}).
-The quiescent fraction shows a clear dependence on $\Delta M_{\rm stream}$: it increases as the distance grows larger, particularly for systems in the hot region.
-In contrast, this trend is absent in the cold-in-hot region, which presents a flattening trend, similar to the results from \citet{daddi2022evidence}, although with different tracers.
+where $\Delta M_{\rm stream}$ is vertical distance of total dark matter mass from the cold-stream mass definition.
+Figure~\ref{fig:distance} shows the quiescent fractions and average sSFRs of each overdensity as a function of $\Delta M_{\rm stream}$.
+To quantify these trends, we calculate the Spearman rank correlation coefficient, $r$, and its $p$--value for each panel in Figure~\ref{fig:distance} using both cold-stream definitions.
+The quiescent fractions show a clear dependence on $\Delta M_{\rm stream}$.
+It increases as the distance grows larger, particularly for systems in the hot region, with $r\sim0.2$ and $p<0.05$.
+In contrast, this trend is absent in the cold-in-hot region, with $r\sim0$ and $p>0.05$, which presents a flattening trend, similar to the results from \citet{daddi2022evidence}, although with different tracers.
 This can happen mainly because most systems contain no quiescent galaxies, resulting in quiescent fractions of zero.
 This behavior supports the cold-stream scenario, where dense cold gas can still penetrate massive halos in the transitional regime, sustaining star formation.
-A similarly clear trend is seen in sSFR: as $\Delta M_{\rm stream}$ increases, the median sSFR decreases in hot-region systems, indicating more efficient star-formation suppression.
-Conversely, in the cold-in-hot region, sSFR increases as $\Delta M_{\rm stream}$ becomes larger.
+A similarly clear trend is seen in sSFRs, although with a smoother transition.
+As $\Delta M_{\rm stream}$ increases, the average sSFRs decrease in both hot and cold-in-hot systems, consistent with $r\sim-0.25$, indicating more efficient star-formation suppression as the system becomes more massive.

-This result is consistent with predicted satellite galaxy behavior at high redshift from simulations. \citet{van2017environmental}, using the hydrodynamical EAGLE simulation, reported a clear dependence of gas accretion suppression on the host halo mass at $z \sim 2$: larger host halos correspond to lower gas accretion rates, even at high redshift.
+This result is consistent with predicted satellite galaxy behavior at high redshift from simulations. \citet{van2017environmental}, using the hydrodynamical EAGLE simulation, reported a clear dependence of gas accretion suppression on the host total dark matter mass at $z \sim 2$: larger host halos correspond to lower gas accretion rates, even at high redshift.
 This aligns with quenching scenarios in which the main halo suppresses gas accretion onto infalling galaxies, effectively enhancing the efficiency of the galaxy quenching processes.

+Therefore, in addition to the bimodality, our finding suggests that star-forming properties are also affected by a system's distance from the cold-stream threshold, indicating that the bimodality does not completely separate the two regimes.
+Instead, there appears to be a transitional phase as systems move from the cold-in-hot phase to the hot phase.